mtholder/ncl/README.md

   Derrick Zwickl
   Brian O'Meara
   Brandon Chisham
-  FranÁois Michonneau
+  Fran√ßois Michonneau
   Jeet Sukumaran

+Chris Desjardins (https://github.com/cdesjardins) provided the cmake files.

 The code in examples/phylobase... was written by Brian O'Meara and Derrick Zwickl for phylobase.

-David Su·rez Pascal contributed SWIG bindings which heavily influenced those found in branches/v2.2.
+David Su√°rez Pascal contributed SWIG bindings which heavily influenced those found in branches/v2.2.
 Thanks to David for blazing the way on the swig binding,
     Google for funding, and NESCent (in particular Hilmar Lapp) for getting the NESCent GSoC program going.